Humble and Kind: Critical response

 Chris Parton of Country Weekly described "Humble and Kind"'s video as "the touching, lump-in-your-throat" kind.
 Stephen L. Betts of Rolling Stone described the video as one that takes "universal scenes of faith and life and combines them with an understated performance from McGraw, captured by a 360-degree turntable lighting rig".
 According to Christina Vinson of Townsquare Media's blog site, The Boot, the video, which presents a song from the perspective of "a parent sending their child into the world", will resonate across a wide-ranging audience.
 McGraw, who has three daughters with his wife Faith Hill had just sent his oldest daughter off to college in the fall before the song was released.

 Accolades

 Commercial performance

 "Humble and Kind" first entered Billboard's Hot Country Songs chart at No. 45 for chart dated February 6, 2016.
 In late March, the song became McGraw's fifty-second Top 10 country hit.
 Tim McGraw performed the song at the 2016 ACM Awards, which pushed its sales to 64,000 for the week, as well as the song's ranking to No. 1 on the Hot Country Songs, his 26th No. 1 on the chart.

 The single was certified Platinum by the Recording Industry Association of America on September 20, 2016.
+To date, this is McGraw’s most recent number one hit.
 The song reached its million sales mark in December 2016, and has sold 1,380,000 copies in the US as of November 2019.